Posts

 I switched to Claude 3.7 Sonnet when it released in February, though didn’t find it a particularly impressive upgrade and noted it seemed a tad overzealous – introducing unnecessary complexity and being too verbose.
 The remaining lack of web search capabilities left it feeling behind the curve.

-LLMs continue to be poor in HTML and CSS with a huge amount of unnecessary complexity and massive accessibility flaws in their implementations.
+LLMs continue to be poor in HTML and CSS, with a huge amount of unnecessary complexity and massive accessibility flaws in their implementations.
 Claude in particular goes way overboard with ARIA.

 In April I began using Gemini’s writing editor Gem for getting feedback on my grammar and flaws.
-I disagree with many of its suggestions and find it often tries to neuter any character, but it does act like a fresh pair of eyes and points out structural issues.
+I disagree with many of its suggestions and find it often tries to neuter any character, but it does act like a fresh pair of eyes and points out structural/grammatical/spelling issues.

 I love writing, and I don’t want an LLM to do my writing for me.
 However, I do appreciate it providing feedback like a human reviewer would.
 Things such as picking up on wordiness or less-than-ideal grammar are fantastic use cases.